amithkumar/frontend_development/react-redux/my-flexi-counter/README.md

 Generated using following:-
 npx create-react-app my-flexi-counter --template redux

+## Existing Features
+1) Increment/decrement by 1
+2) Increament by specific amount
+3) Async increment by specific amount

+## New Features
+1) Decrement by Specific amount
+2) Async decrement by specific amount

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 ## Available Scripts